cdisselkoen/llvm-ir/README.md

 To a lesser extent, `llvm-ir` borrows from the larger [`llvm-hs` Haskell package] as well.

+## Changelog for 0.7.0

+`llvm-ir` 0.7.0 includes several fairly major changes from previous versions, which are outlined here.

+- LLVM versions are now selected via Cargo features.
+You must select exactly one of the features `llvm-8`, `llvm-9`, or `llvm-10`.
+Previously, we had the `0.6.x` branch for LLVM 10, the `0.5.x` branch for LLVM 9, and didn't officially support LLVM 8.
+Now, a single release supports LLVM 8, 9, and 10.
+- [`FunctionAttribute`] and [`ParameterAttribute`] are now proper enums with descriptive variants such as `NoInline`, `StackProtect`, etc. Previously, attributes were opaque numeric codes which were difficult to interpret.
+- Several changes to improve runtime performance and especially memory consumption, particularly when parsing large LLVM modules.
+This involves a number of breaking changes to the public interface:
+  - Most users of [`Type`] now own a [`TypeRef`] rather than a `Type` directly.
+  This includes `Operand::LocalOperand`, `GlobalVariable`, many variants of `Instruction`, many variants of `Constant`, and some variants of `Type` itself, among others.
+See the documentation on [`TypeRef`].
+  - Similarly, most users of [`Constant`] now own a [`ConstantRef`] rather than a `Constant` directly.
+See the documentation on [`ConstantRef`].
+  - To get the type of [`Typed`] objects, the provided `.get_type()` method now requires an additional argument; most users will probably prefer [`module.type_of()`] (or `module.types.type_of()`).
+  - `Type::NamedStructType` no longer carries a weak reference to its inner type; instead, you can look up the name using [`module.types.named_struct_def()`] to get the definition for any named struct type in the module.
+- The required Rust version increased from 1.36+ to 1.39+.

 [`llvm-sys`]: https://crates.io/crates/llvm-sys
 [`inkwell`]: https://github.com/TheDan64/inkwell
 [`llvm-hs-pure` Haskell package]: http://hackage.haskell.org/package/llvm-hs-pure